Knot concordance in homology cobordisms: The knot Floer complex for the core of surgery on a cable of the trefoil

-induces such a chain homotopy equivalence, so we may assume that $\phi$ is given by this map.
-(The constructions in the filtered mapping cone formula only depend on the chain homotopy type of $\phi$.)
+induces such a chain homotopy equivalence, so we may assume that $\Psi^\infty$ is given by this map.
+(The constructions in the filtered mapping cone formula depend only on the chain homotopy type of $\Psi^\infty$.)